RubenCasal/Object-detection-360/README.md

 - A virtual tangent plane is defined, centered on the unit sphere at the desired yaw and pitch angles.
 - For every pixel (x,y) in this planar view:
-  - It is mapped to a point (θ, Φ) on the sphere using the inverse stereographic projection (based on Eq.
-(1) from the paper).
+  - It is mapped to a point (θ, Φ) on the sphere using the inverse stereographic projection of the paper.
   - (θ, Φ) represent spherical coordinates: latitude and longitude.
   - These spherical coordinates are then converted to pixel coordinates in the panorama using: